linkerd/website/linkerd.io/content/2-edge/features/httproute.md

 To configure routing behavior and policy for HTTP traffic, Linkerd supports the [HTTPRoute resource], defined by the Kubernetes [Gateway API].

+{{< note >}}
+Two versions of the HTTPRoute resource may be used with Linkerd:

+- The upstream version provided by the Gateway API, with the `gateway.networking.k8s.io` API group
+- A Linkerd-specific CRD provided by Linkerd, with the `policy.linkerd.io` API group

+The two HTTPRoute resource definitions are similar, but the Linkerd version implements experimental features not yet available with the upstream Gateway API resource definition.
+See [the HTTPRoute reference documentation](../../reference/httproute/#linkerd-and-gateway-api-httproutes) for details.
+{{< /note >}}

 An HTTPRoute is a Kubernetes resource which attaches to a parent resource, such as a [Service].
 The HTTPRoute defines a set of rules which match HTTP requests to that resource, based on parameters such as the request's path, method, and